kdoore/1335GitBook/project1-steps.md

     - Determine Design Attributes
         - map function parameters for values on both sides of the negative / positive regions: how do values change as mouseX changes?

-3. Use completed planning document as a guide to complete the logic to determine input parameters for each region, negative, positive.
+3.  **Use planning document as a guide to complete the logic** to determine input parameters the RecursivePattern functions, for each region, negative, positive.
     - Negative - region:  0 < mouseX < balancePoint
     - Positive - region: balancePoint < mouseX < width

-RecursivePattern function parameters are determined in the draw( ) function, depending on which region mouseX is in:
+3. **RecursivePattern function parameters** are determined in the draw( ) function, depending on which region mouseX is in:

 **These are the main customizations you will do for this project **
     - **float len **- determined by region and mouseX